 Children will always find a way to play, whatever their circumstances.
 Playing games, making and sharing toys, and telling stories is how they learn about the world around them.
 There are several hundred toys or children’s objects in the National Historical Collection.

 A selection of these toys were on show in the Play display at the National Museum of Australia from 26 June 2021 to 14 February 2022.
 Each object was chosen for its strong association with an individual child.

-A toy tractor made from old banana boxes, scrap metal and a piece of string shows the childhood ingenuity of a young boy living in Australia during the Second World War.
+A handmade tractor shows the ingenuity of a young Australian boy during the Second World War

-A much-loved toy pig with a missing tail connects the United States to Australia in the aftermath of the Second World War.
+A much-loved toy pig with a missing tail connects the United States to Australia in the aftermath of war.

 The Everitt and George Family collection consists of a beautiful and vibrant toy theatre.

-This toy rocking horse belonged to Andrew Gibson, who grew up at Burrungurroolong station near Goulburn, New South Wales, during the 1920s and 30s.
+This toy rocking horse belonged to Andrew Gibson, who grew up in country NSW in the 1920s and 30s.